yingji15/yingji15.github.io/_posts/2019-08-09-first-post.md

 # time management

 I have done all the coursework now.
-So I have long hours sitting in front of my desk trying to solve some problem I don't really know how to solve.
+So I have all the unstructured time trying to solve some problem I don't really know how to solve.
 That's the way it supposed to be.
-But it is also very new to me.
+But it is actually very new to me.
 How can I spend my time to make progress?
-This posts shows me how to make a 'task schedule' of my own.
+This posts shows me how to make a 'task schedule' of my own that move me forward to my goals.

 <https://livefreeordichotomize.com/2018/09/14/one-year-to-dissertate/>